jsgalarraga/carrot_app/README.md

     - Delete existing markers
 - Location permissions are required for the app to work properly

+## Requisites
+You will need to create a firebase project and substitute the google-services.json file under <Project>/android/app/src/

 ## Tech used
 - Flutter
 - Firebase firestore